 In the late 1950s, following the breakup of her marriage, Grierson moved to Glasgow, where she volunteered as the organizing secretary for the Glasgow Association of Mixed Clubs and Girls' Clubs.
 She later worked as area youth work co-ordinator for Ballantrae council.
 In the late 1970s she was researching living conditions in Glasgow amid high levels of unemployment on Clydeside.
 During her retirement she was working on a biography of her friend and fellow Scottish film-maker, Jenny Gilbertson.
 Latterly she lived with her sister Dorothy in Edinburgh, where she died at the Royal Victoria Hospital on 1 October 1998.

 Marion Grierson’s career in the film industry was a remarkable one—not only in her capacity as a film-maker but in her determined, manifold contributions to documentary film culture.
-By comparison with the film career of her sister Ruby, which was cut short by her sudden death in 1940, Marion’s work has been far less celebrated in British film histories though—perhaps due to the more ephemeral, everyday nature of her TIDA films and their distribution outside the UK, and the demands of her family life at the height of the documentary movement.
-Noting the commemoration of Ruby’s work after her death, one writer has highlighted the difficulties that Marion experienced in maintaining her film work alongside the demands of becoming a mother, which seem ‘to have relegated her to even greater obscurity’ (Neely, 30).
+By comparison with the film career of her sister Ruby, which was cut short by her sudden death in 1940, Marion’s work has been far less celebrated in British film histories—perhaps due to the more ephemeralnature of her TIDA films and their distribution outside the UK, and the demands of her family life at the height of the documentary movement.
+Noting the commemoration of Ruby’s work after her death, film scholar Sarah Neely has highlighted the difficulties that Marion experienced in maintaining her film work alongside the demands of becoming a mother, which seem ‘to have relegated her to even greater obscurity’ (Neely, 30).
 Although their brother John Grierson has long dominated accounts of Britain’s documentary film movement, the Grierson sisters’ significant contributions have been increasingly recognized and Marion Grierson’s place in the history of the documentary film tradition better understood.
 There is still much left to uncover, though; a more vibrant, diverse picture of the tradition would emerge with exploration of the production, distribution, and innovative style of Marion’s films, the different kinds of skill and labour involved in her many roles in film culture, and the enduring social conscience of her career outside the film industry.

+Acknowledgements

+Many thanks to Becca Hutton-Horne for her advice and generosity with the Grierson family archive.

 Sources